awanish285/SpringBootFundamentals/README.md

 }

 ===========================================================================================================================================================
+#XML based configuration

-In XML based configuration, if the beans are wired using @Autowired annotation, then <context:annotation-config/> has to be added to the XML file.
+1) In XML based configuration, if the beans are wired using @Autowired annotation, then <context:annotation-config/> has to be added to the XML file.
 Otherwise, you can include the AutowiredAnnotationBeanPostProcessor bean in the XML configuration file.